 Seyed Rok Al-Din Mohammad-e Qazi, an 8th-century mystic and scientist, founded the Rokni-ye school.
 According to historians, the magnificent building boasts an observatory, a library with 3000 books, a pharmacy, and a ceremonial center for the descendants of the Holy Prophet Mohammad (Sadat).
 The only remains of the school are the mausoleum which houses the tomb of Seyyed Rokn Al-Din.

-The square comes with the dimensions of 11/5meter features very exquisite plasterwork, gorgeous watercolor paintings, and antique inscriptions bearing Quranic verses in Kufic and Solo scripts.
+The square comes with dimensions of 11/5meter features very exquisite plasterwork, gorgeous watercolor paintings, and antique inscriptions bearing Quranic verses in Kufic and Solo scripts.
 Sayyid Rukn ad-din commissioned a complex of monuments in Yazd that included a mosque, library, madrasa, and mausoleum, to form the Muasasa Vaqt u Sa'at - the 'Institute of Time and Hour'.
 The complex was completed in 1325.
 Of the many structures erected, only the square domed mausoleum still stands, locally known as Masjid-i Vaqt u Sa'at.

-The interior of the tomb is completely covered with white plaster, profusely decorated with painted, stamped or carved designs in low relief.
+The interior of the tomb is completely covered with white plaster, and profusely decorated with painted, stamped or carved designs in low relief.
 The dome features a central sunburst-like design created by radial foliage; Radiating from the center are large shields of alternate text Naskhi and Kufic.
 The double layer of squinches within the transition zone also displays Kufic text formed in unusual designs.

 Your feedback is extremely valuable to us and would be useful for others.
 So let us have your comments.